Molly's Family and Friends

 - Even Evil Has Standards: She ages the gun Percy tried to use to shoot her to dust and blows it in her face mockingly, but when Percy mentions that it was a gift, she actually says that she feels kind of bad about it now.

 - Facial Markings: Has three triangles around each eye.
+This is a result of her Epithet manifesting on her body due to its strength.

 - Fair-Play Villain: Zigzagged.
 As a thrill-seeker, she likes to give her targets a chance to escape her, but she also abuses her Epithet's power when she tries to catch them and is not above flaunting her superiority over Mundies when she has them at her mercy because of her Epithet.
 During the climax, she agrees to face Percy and Ramsey in an Epithet-free battle, before revealing that turning off her Epithet will also release on them a butt load of bullets she previously froze in time.
 Then, the moment Ramsey makes her lose her temper by breaking her gun, she cheats by using her Epithet.
 However, after they manage to briefly knock her out and she calms herself, she decides to stop fighting, even though she would still be able to crush them.
 She admits that she lost because she didn't respect the rules and leaves without any more fuss, though she doesn't give up the Arsene Amulet like she said she would do if she lost.